Limited overs cricket: History

 The idea for a one-day, limited 50-over cricket tournament, was first played in the inaugural match of the All India Pooja Cricket Tournament in 1951 at Tripunithura in Kochi, Kerala.
 It is thought to be the brain child of KV Kelappan Thampuran, a former cricketer and the first Secretary of the Kerala Cricket Association.
 The first limited-overs tournament between first-class English teams was the Midlands Knock-Out Cup, which took place in May 1962.
 Played with 65-over innings, the Cup was organised by Mike Turner, secretary of the Leicestershire County Cricket Club.
 The competition was small, with three other county teams participating in addition to Leicestershire.
 However, it drew commercial television coverage and positive commentary by journalists, who noted the potential to attract sponsors and spectators amid declining attendance levels.

 The following year, the first full-scale one-day competition between first-class teams was played, the knock-out Gillette Cup, won by Sussex.
 The number of overs was reduced to 60 for the 1964 season.
 League one-day cricket also began in England, when the John Player Sunday League was started in 1969 with 40-over matches.
-Both these competitions have continued every season since inauguration, though the sponsorship has changed.
-There is now one 50-over competition, which is called the Royal London One-Day Cup.
+Both these competitions continued, with changes in sponsorship, till 2010, when they were replaced by the ECB 40.
+This was in turn replaced by the 50-over One-Day Cup in 2014.

-The first Limited Overs International (LOI) or One-Day International (ODI) match was played in Melbourne in 1971, and the quadrennial cricket World Cup began in 1975.
+The first Limited Overs International (LOI) or One-Day International (ODI) match was played between Australia and England in Melbourne on 5 January 1971, and the quadrennial cricket World Cup began in 1975.
 Many of the "packaging" innovations, such as coloured clothing, were as a result of World Series Cricket, a "rebel" series set up outside the cricketing establishment by Australian entrepreneur Kerry Packer.
 For more details, see History of cricket.

 Twenty20, a curtailed form of one-day cricket with 20 overs (120 legal balls) per side, was first played in England in 2003.
 It has proven very popular, and several Twenty20 matches have been played between national teams.
 It makes several changes to the usual laws of cricket, including the use of a Super Over (one or more additional overs played by each team) to decide the result of tied matches.

 100-ball cricket (2.5-hour games), another form of one-day cricket with 100 deliveries per side, launched in England in 2021.
 It is designed to further shorten game time and to attract a new audience.
 It makes further changes to the usual laws of cricket, such as the involvement of overs that last 5 balls each.

 There are now also T10 leagues with a format of 10 overs per side (resulting in 90-minute games).
 The Emirates Cricket Board also launched Ninety–90 Bash, an upcoming annual franchise-based 90-ball cricket league in the United Arab Emirates.